Typical view [?]

 As I've said before - some people love licorice - some people don't.
 Some people like trails without trees and we don't.
 You people are dumb and we hate this place.
 The delirious joke I keep making at these kinds of places is that I'm going to take one picture and copy it 100 times for the website.
 It's funny because the view doesn't change much.
 Hey!
 More palmetto bushes and distant pines!
 And it can keep enticing you on and on and on because it always looks like it's about to take you into those trees but the trail will always safely steer away back into the sea of palmetto bushes.
 And I'm sure there is wildlife in there - but it's tall enough that you are pretty much never going to see it.

 So this trail - ug.
 It starts out nice.
 I mean there are trees and interest.
 Very often we see turkeys at the entrance - one tried to get in our car once - that was pretty great.
 But one problem is the above - it's for people who like their trails to avoid trees.
-It's just endless.
-Well we probably walked 2 hours max but we didn't want to find out it took 8 hours to find nothing more than what we saw.
+It's just endless (we walked about 2 hours before giving up on it turning into something else).
+I'm thrilled it exists - I just don't get why it can't have a second trail that at least skirts the trees sometimes.

-The other problem is it has some of the worst trail markings we've seen.
+The other problem is it has some of the worst trail markings we've seen (rumor is this is improved).
 I'll save that for the Dear Ranger section.
 The most interesting time here though has been spent leaving the park accidentally.

 All the negative things said above - I think some people like this kind of prairie trail.
 It is big, you don't hear road traffic or see signs of people.
 So it is nice from that perspective.